 I must point out that recovery is NOT an overnight process.
 Accepting help and support was uncomfortable and challenging, but I needed to learn how to achieve a good relationship with myself and food.
 What I wasn’t aware of at this time or was that there were so many others experiencing the same struggle as me that were willing to share their story and help others overcome their eating disorder struggle.In 2015 I discovered Beat, the UK’s leading eating disorder charity and began as an ambassador and mentor sharing my story and supporting others in their recovery.
 This experience enabled me to discover my “voice” and passion to be a beacon of hope for health and happiness.”

 Alas Phelan Well was created and Laura’s mission to coach, support and get people on track with their health and wellbeing.
-Laura Phelan is also a consultant who runs corporate workshops and delivers talks to help companies and individuals develop a better relationship with food and overall sense of wellbeing.
+Laura Phelan is also a renowned speaker who runs corporate workshops and delivers talks to help companies, schools, festivals and individuals develop a better relationship with food and overall sense of wellbeing.

-Laura Phelan is an Eating Disorder Specialist Therapist and the founder of Phelan Well.
+Laura Phelan is an Eating Disorder and body image Therapeutic Coach and the founder of Phelan Well.

 Laura works 1 to 1 with clients, writes articles on mental health, wellbeing and eating disorder recovery and delivers talks and workshops for companies, brands and schools to empower people to look after their wellbeing as a whole and feel well from the inside out.
 She is an also an ambassador for B-eat, the UK’s leading eating disorder charity and a Mental Health trainer for Mind Charity.